Legal Marijuana Now Party

-The Legal Marijuana Now Party is a political third party in the United States.
-The party’s platform includes abolishing the Drug Enforcement Administration and legalizing hemp and marijuana.
-As of 2023, the party has ballot access in Minnesota and Nebraska.
+The Legal Marijuana Now Party (LMN) is a political third party in the United States.
+The party's platform includes abolishing the Drug Enforcement Administration and legalizing hemp and marijuana.
+As of 2025, the party is formally recognized in Minnesota and has ballot access in Nebraska.

 The Legal Marijuana Now Party was established in Minnesota in 1998 to oppose marijuana prohibition.
 In 1996, the Grassroots Party of Minnesota split, with some former members forming the Independent Grassroots Party.
-By 1998, members of the Independent Grassroots Party formed the Minnesota Legal Marijuana Now Party.
+By 1998, members of the Independent Grassroots Party formed the Minnesota Legal Marijuana Now!
+Party.
 In the 2010s the party began expansion attempts to other states, gaining presidential election ballot access in Iowa for the 2016 election by petition.
 The party continues expansion in the 2020s, gaining ballot access in Nebraska as the Nebraska Legal Marijuana NOW Party in 2021.

 History

 Background

-The Minnesota Grassroots Party was formed in 1986 as a response to Ronald Reagan's War on Drugs.
+The Minnesota Grassroots Party was formed in 1986 as a response to Ronald Reagan's war on drugs.

 In 1996 the party split, with some former members forming the Independent Grassroots Party for one election cycle.

 Early Minnesota party (1998–2014)

 In 1998, members of the Independent Grassroots Party formed the Minnesota Legal Marijuana Now political party.
-The party's name, according to Yippie Oliver Steinberg, a Grassroots Party founder, is attributed Dan Vacek saying "call it the Legal Marijuana Now Party and then every vote we get will be a referendum.
-Every vote we get will be indisputable evidence that there’s a voter that wants legal marijuana."
+The party's name, according to Yippie Oliver Steinberg, a Grassroots Party founder, is attributed to Dan Vacek saying to him, if you want every vote to be a referendum, every vote to be indisputable evidence that there’s a voter who wants legal marijuana, "then call it the Legal Marijuana Now Party."